waynodiablo/Oystercard/pills/sinatra_1.md

 ```

 Now, open this address (http://localhost:4567) in the browser and you should see a white page with "hello!" in the upper left corner.

+This would be a good time to commit your code, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:

 ### What does localhost:4567 mean?